 There are no at-home methods for treating acne scars that will give you immediate results.
-Microdermabrasion cloths and crystals from companies like Exposed Skin Care may help smooth raised scars after several weeks of use, but the best you can do with ice pick scars is to gradually stimulate production of collagen under the skin by exfoliating the skin with alpha-hydroxy (glycolic) and beta-hydroxy (salicylic) acids.
+Microdermabrasion cloths and crystals from companies like Exposed Skin Care may help smooth raised scars after several weeks of use, but the best you can do with ice pick scars is to gradually stimulate production of collagen4 by exfoliating the skin with alpha-hydroxy (glycolic) and beta-hydroxy (salicylic) acids.

 Hydroquinone is a whitening and lightening agent used to remove brown pigmentation that accumulates in the skin as pimples heal.
 For many people, it’s a safe and effective way to lighten the skin.
 For some people, it can leave permanent black or blue mottling of the skin or remove so much pigment from the skin that blemished skin comes to resemble vitiligo.

 Medical journals are telling doctors that they don’t have to be dermatologists to prescribe hydroquinone—and they don’t.
-The same articles, however, are not warning of permanent problems that hydroquinone can cause on non-white skin types.
+The same articles, however, are not warning of permanent problems that hydroquinone can cause5, especially on non-white skin types.